shazad-ali/shazad-ali.github.io/resume.md

 huge imagination.

 I have recently graduated from Staffordshire University in Computer Games Design.
-I strive to become a Games Designer or an Environment Artist. as  I enjoy creating new concepts with strong narrative and storytelling.
+I strive to become a Games Designer or an Environment Artist.
+I enjoy creating new concepts with strong narrative and storytelling.
 I am self motivated and happy to learn new skills.
 I have many unique and interesting ideas which I believe will be invaluable to the industry.

 ## Key Skills & Achievements